UGC MUD - What is it and what can you do with it?

 - MUD comes in two colors, White and Black.
 We introduced White MUD to our product line in 2009 and then added Black MUD in 2010.
 Both colors are very opaque.
 They are ready to use right out of the jar with no further preparation whether they will be kiln fired or air dried.
 Product tends to settle in jar.

-- Use our Glass Medium if the MUD needs to be thinned for any reason.
+- Use UGC Medium IF the MUD needs to be thinned for any reason.

 - Application - MUD can be applied with a brush, a palette knife, a popsicle stick, your fingers or whatever way you can imagine.
 There are a multitude of application options and we will show some of them in the Sample Photos with explanations.